mwhitesi/apl_assignment/README.md

 ### Part 3b

-To validate and tune variant calling parameters, I would
+To validate and tune variant calling procedures parameters, I would begin by targeting the set of lower-confidence variants from the NGS pipeline and using a complementary, higher-accuracy variant calling method such as Sanger sequencing, characterize the variants.
+The reported variant calls from the complementary would be compared to the NGS calls.
+Disagreeing variants calls would be used to select appropriate settings.

 ## Question 4